Tiboeth/testProjset/README.md

 # testProjset
-This is a thise is a project to try out GitHub.
+This is a test project to try out GitHub.